tomclose/test_loading_problem/README.md

   }
 });
 ```
 This causes the tests to hang on the index acceptance test.
+Why is this?